 Aspiration is defined as the entry of foreign material into the airway below the true vocal cords.
-In normal individuals, particularly infants and children, aspiration occurs when the airway protective mechanisms are stressed, such as while talking, laughing, eating, or sleeping .
+Some aspiration occurs in normal individuals, especially when the airway protective mechanisms are stressed, such as while talking, laughing, eating, or sleeping .
 In most instances, an inconsequential amount of material is aspirated.
-In contrast, children with swallowing dysfunction are at much greater risk for pathologic aspiration.
-In these individuals, aspiration may result in acute or chronic pulmonary compromise, and impaired nutritional intake may lead to failure to thrive.
+In contrast, children with swallowing dysfunction are at risk for pathologic aspiration.
+The amount of aspiration that is harmful likely varies for different children.
+Pathologic aspiration may result in acute or chronic pulmonary disease, and impaired nutritional intake may lead to failure to thrive.

 DEVELOPMENT OF FEEDING AND SWALLOWING

-The swallowing mechanism goes through stages of maturation during infancy, beginning with suckling movements in utero and progressing to the development of chewing during early childhood [1,2].
+The process of swallowing matures during infancy, beginning with suckling movements in utero and progressing to the development of chewing during early childhood [2,3].
 Recognition of these developmental states informs the evaluation of swallowing disorders.

 ●Suckling, the earliest form of sucking, begins in utero with suckling and swallowing of amniotic fluid.
 It is characterized by a primitive anterior to posterior movement of the tongue.
 In premature infants, disordered patterns of sucking with bursts and pauses can persist through 32 to 34 weeks gestational age .
 After this time, sucking becomes more rhythmic and organized.
 (See "Sucking and swallowing disorders in the newborn".)